05 March, 2023

 "Oh yes, and it was at the same time!"
 Sonja said as if she was still stunned that such could occur.

-"Ah-yuh, we had gone to bed all achy and the next morning we woke at the same time.
+"Ah-yuh, we had gone to bed all achy and the next mornin' we woke at the same time.
 I tried to sit up but found the pain was too much and I was afraid if I tried, I'd make it worse.
-Sos I say to the wife, Sonja, can ya come round and help me out of bed, my back is keeping me from it.
-And she said . . . well tell em' what you said honey."
+Sos I say to the wife, Sonja, can ya come round and help me outta bed, my back is keeping me from it.
+And she said . . . well tell 'em what you said honey."

 "I said I couldn't get up either because my back was out."